dineshadmw/Simple-flask-application/README.md

 To run this app, you will need to use Anaconda Prompt.
 If you don’t have Anaconda Navigator you need to download and install Anaconda 3.
 (Go to the Anaconda website (https://www.anaconda.com/download) and download the latest version of Anaconda.
 Run the installer and follow the prompts to install Anaconda.)

 ## Running the application
-Clone or download the repository to your local machine.
+Clone or download the repository to your local computer.
 Open the Anaconda Prompt and run Python file (myapp.py).

 ### Home Page
 ![Screenshot 2023-07-17 124113](https://github.com/dineshadmw/Simple-flask-application/assets/124505118/a98fc236-35b9-4bb2-ad9a-40f75a08a39a)